aws-samples/aws-media-services-simple-vod-workflow/7-MediaConvertJobLambda/README.md

 # Automating  MediaConvert Jobs with Lambda

+NOTE: Please also see [Workflow-WatchfolderAndNotification](./Workflow-WatchfolderAndNotification/README.md) for a Lambda sample that includes job status notificatins.

 In this module you'll use Amazon S3 events and Lambda to automatically trigger AWS Elemental MediaConvert jobs.
 The ability to watch S3 folders and take action on incoming items is a useful automation technique that enables the creation of fully unattended workflows.
 In our case, the user will place videos in a folder on AWS S3 which will trigger an ingest workflow to convert the video.
 We'll use the job definition from the previous modules as the basis for our automated job.

 ![Serverless transcoding architecture](../images/simple-watchfolder.png)